“If I had hated,” you said, “I would have become an assassin.

 Dropping bottles in the bins at Tesco.
 She had five, but true and

 Admit it, I had more than twenty.
-“Yeah, but you’re bringing them
+“Yeah, but you’re binning them

 Once a week; me, once a month,” I said.
-“Leear, you fling them
+“Leear, you bring them

 every Sunday afternoon, just like me.”
 “Right enough, Grannie”